 Cost Optimization

-By utilizing serverless technologies, you only pay for the resources you use.
-To further optimize cost, extract only the business data group that you need and minimize the number of flows being executed based on the granularity of your reporting needs.
-Amazon S3 lifecycle policies can be put in place for data.
+By using serverless technologies, you pay only for the resources you use.
+To further optimize cost, extract only the business data group you need and minimize the number of flows being run based on the granularity of your reporting needs.
+Notably, the Amazon S3 Lifecycle configuration policies allow you to manage the objects so that they're stored cost-effectively throughout their lifecycle.

 -